samerfouad/DevOps-Express-App-Training/README.md

 # Sample Express DevOps App

-Practive DevOps using IBM Cloud continous delivery service.
+Practive DevOps using IBM Cloud continous delivery service, Build and Deploy cloud foundry applications with DevOps service.

 Create your own custom DevOps toolchain to go from your source code to a running application in a minutes.

 **Steps**

 1. Fork/Clone this github repo by using the following command: `git clone https://github.com/samerfouad/sample-express-app.git`

+2. Login to IBM Cloud using the following link: `https://cloud.ibm.com/login`

 1. `git clone YOUR_REPO_URL`